LeihuaYe/Python_LeetCode_Coding/README.md

 https://towardsdatascience.com/5-python-coding-questions-asked-at-faang-59e6cf5ba2a0

 ## Installing
-We need to two packages: numpy and matplotlib.pyplot.
+We need to install two packages: numpy and matplotlib.pyplot.

 ## About the Author